nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### rExtent: { [_min_, _max_] | _object_ }

 If _rExtent_ is specified, sets the _min_ and/or _max_ value(s) for the _range_.
 The array may contain two numbers, or it can contain a number and an `undefined` value, if you only want to set the min or max extent.

-If you send an object you can register a function to fire when the extent is recalculated that returns the calculated extent.
+The extent exposes an `onChange` callback function that updates with the calculated extent value.

 ```jsx
 /*min and max values set*/